ilovespectra/portals/soundtracks/README.md

     - **Headliner / 8SOL** - 10 Tokens
     - **Encore / 10SOL** - No Capped Supply

-- Each pNFT represents a custom track for your portals space based on the following information you will be prompted to provide in the UI, which will be logged as a memo in the transaction signature:
+- Each pNFT represents a custom track for your Portals space based on the following information you will be prompted to provide in the UI, which will be logged as a memo in the transaction signature:
   - Genre:
     - Action, Adventure, Fantasy, Sci-fi, Shooter, Racing, Chase/Scroller, Bullet Hail
       - *Got suggestions for more?
-Make a pull request!)*
+Make a pull request!*
   - Mood:
     - Intense, Calm, Mysterious, Joyful, Romance, Suspense
   - Game Setting: